 We have entered into employment agreements with our executive officers.
 Each of these employment agreements contains provisions requiring us to make certain severance payments in case the executive officer is terminated without cause.
+The agreements terminate upon termination of employment.
 Employment is at-will for each of our executive officers and their employment may be terminated at any time for any reason.